reallyreadit/blog/_posts/2020-10-26-readup-has-the-worlds-best-privacy-policy.markdown

 1. Understanding how the platform works is key to identifying with our mission.
 And identifying with our mission is, in turn, key to our extremely simple marketing strategy: People use Readup, love it, love the mission, and then they tell their friends and family about it.
 (Maybe now is a good time to ask you to please share this blog post?)

 2. For four years we have been growing very slowly but very _sturdily_.
 Whatever viral is, we’re the opposite.
-We have uncommonly high loyalty and low churn and we aim to keep it that way.
+Thus, we have uncommonly high loyalty and low churn and we aim to keep it that way.
 We’re free from paranoia about a “mass revolt” because we engage with the toughest topics out in the open.
 It keeps us sane.

 3. General awareness about online privacy is going to be very good for Readup because our practices are downright saintly in comparison to all other media organizations.
 And I’m not just referring to the known monsters, like Facebook and Twitter.
 When you read an article on The New York Times website, for example, as many as [fifty different companies are spying](https://readup.com/read/-the-new-york-times-company/this-article-is-spying-on-you) on your every move.
 By their own admission, “From a privacy perspective, news websites are among the worst on the web.”
 Dark stuff.